Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 • SQLite: sqlite:///path/to/db.sqlite

-Browse the full list at the MCP server registry.
-Third-party MCP servers are not verified by Anthropic — only install servers you trust.
+The full list is in the MCP server registry.
+Third-party MCP servers aren’t vetted by Anthropic, so install only trusted ones.

 claude mcp add --transport http github https://api.githubcopilot.com/mcp/